attestate/kiwistand/docs/source/http-api.rst

    defined in the `.env file <https://github.com/attestate/kiwistand/blob/main/.env-copy>`_.
 3. The timestamp must be accurate according to the amount of seconds defined in HTTP_MESSAGES_MAX_PAGE_SIZE (50), as defined in the `.env file <https://github.com/attestate/kiwistand/blob/main/.env-copy>`_.
-4. The sender's address must be in the allowlist, which consists of all NFT minters of the contract on Ethereum mainnet at address `0xebb15487787cbf8ae2ffe1a6cca5a50e63003786 <https://etherscan.io/address/0xebb15487787cbf8ae2ffe1a6cca5a50e63003786>`_.
-Refer to Etherscan for more information.
+4. The message signer's address must be in the allowlist or in the list of delegated addresses.
 5. When running ecrecover on the signature, it must reproduce an address on the allowlist.
 EIP712 is used as the signing method (https://eips.ethereum.org/EIPS/eip-712).